sanjayankur31/ankursinha.in/content/taskwarrior-taskwarrior-server-and-mirakel-syncing-and-carrying-your-taskslist-with-you.rst

 :category: Tech
 :tags: Fedora
 :slug: taskwarrior-taskwarrior-server-and-mirakel-syncing-and-carrying-your-taskslist-with-you
+:summary: A great way to always have your task list on hand.

 I'd `documented using task warrior to manage your tasks recently`_.
 I'd only just mentioned **task server** in that post.
 I hadn't had the time